onewaterdrop/trans-new/README.md

 2. What are current projects going on?
 Show Three Websites.
+A. information share
+B. training for next generation workers.
+C. Career plan and coaches.
+D. Startups accelarations and assistant.

-3. What the uniqueness of the team members.
+3. What the uniqueness of the founder members.
+Founder 1: dropout of first PhD program, dropout of 2nd PhD program, worked for JPMC.
+Founder 2: dropout of first master program, transist from a total different program to Business.
+Founder 3: PhD graduated, post-doc graduated, but divert to Finance Industry, totally different.
-Member 1
+Member 4: ??? you??

 4. What are the cutting edging competency of your team.
-We are a group of people backed up by 200 senior engineer, analysts, modeler, operator within IT industrial and Financial industry, the most profitable two.
+We are a group of people backed up by 200 senior engineer, analysts, modeler, operator within IT industrial and Financial industry, the most lucrative and profitable two.
 Our team has strong IT backgrounds and are able to support a fast growing team.

 5. How to cooperate and collaborate.